 - Advanced Shopify ($299 per month)

-The Basic Shopify plan is best for new or small stores, and comes with all the features you could need to set a new store up for success.
+The Basic Shopify plan is best for new or small stores and comes with all the features you could need to set a new store up for success.
 The Shopify plan is best for growing businesses – you unlock professional reports and greater shipping discounts.
-The Advanced Shopify plan is best for continuing to scale very large stores, and comes with third-party calculated shipping rates.
+The Advanced Shopify plan is best for continuing to scale very large stores and comes with third-party calculated shipping rates.

-Need more information before deciding on a plan?
+- Need more information before deciding on a plan?
 Check out our Shopify pricing review.

 When you’re happy with your Shopify store, you need to share it with the world.
-During your free trial, your site is password protected, so people can’t view it.
+During your free trial, your site is password-protected, so people can’t view it.

-Shopify has really focussed on the user journey when creating an online store.
+Shopify has really focused on the user journey when creating an online store.
 In other words, it’s made the whole experience feel like a walk in the park.
 And, as you can see, a beautiful Shopify store can be yours in just 9 easy steps.

 Let’s quickly recap those steps for using Shopify: